Excelsior-Technologies-Community/PHP_Laravel11_Implement_SEO/README.md

-# 🚀 Laravel 11 Product CRUD With SEO + OG Meta, Multiple Images & Blade Layouts
+# 🚀 Laravel 11 Product CRUD With SEO + OG Meta  & Blade Layouts
 A modern, clean and production-ready CRUD system built using **Laravel 11**, **Blade Templates**, **Bootstrap 5**, and **SEO + OG Meta Features**.

 This CRUD supports: